briansundadada/Yuan-Agent/README.md

 logs/quarterly_2024_test_final_rules/
 ```

 By default, the 2024 backtest reads `data/rules/rules.json`.
-If you want to test the freshly trained rules, review `active_rules_final.json` and replace `data/rules/rules.json` with that trained rule file.
+You can pass a trained rule file as the first argument, as shown above, to test the freshly trained rules without overwriting the base rules.

 The generated `logs/` contents are ignored by Git so experiment outputs do not clutter the repository.